Complex projective structures with maximal number of M\"obius transformations: Fuchsian uniformizations and Galois Bely curves

-The following result allows us to add an item to the previous list in \ref{thm_vl}.
+The following result allows us to add an item to the previous list in Theorem \ref{thm_vl}.

-\begin{thm} Let $X$ be a Riemann surface.
-Then the following are equivalent: \begin{enumerate} \item $X$ has a very large group of automorphisms. \item The Fuchsian uniformization of $X$ is the unique relatively Hurwitz projective structure in $\mathcal{P}(X)$. \end{enumerate} \end{thm} \proof Let us consider the Schwarzian parametrization of $\mathcal{P}(X)$ with respect to the Fuchsian uniformization $\sigma$, so that the action of $\aut(X)$ is linear on $H^0(X,K^2)$ and the zero differential corresponds to $\sigma$.
-By \ref{projcriterion} and \ref{actionislinearforfuchsian} a projective structure in $\mathcal{P}(X)$ is relatively Hurwitz if and only if the corresponding holomorphic quadratic differential is invariant by this action of $\aut(X)$.
+\begin{theorem} Let $X$ be a Riemann surface.
+Then the following are equivalent: \begin{itemize} \item[(i)] $X$ is Galois Bely\u{\i} . \item[(ii)] The Fuchsian uniformization of $X$ is the unique relatively Hurwitz projective structure in $\mathcal{P}(X)$. \end{itemize} \end{theorem} \begin{proof} Let us consider the Schwarzian parametrization of $\mathcal{P}(X)$ with respect to the Fuchsian uniformization $\sigma$, so that the action of $\aut(X)$ is linear on $H^0(X,K^2)$ and the zero differential corresponds to $\sigma$.
+By Proposition \ref{projcriterion} and Corollary \ref{actionislinearforfuchsian} a projective structure in $\mathcal{P}(X)$ is relatively Hurwitz if and only if the corresponding holomorphic quadratic differential is invariant by this action of $\aut(X)$.
 Invariant holomorphic quadratic differentials constitute a linear subspace of $H^0(X,K^2)$, whose dimension can be computed according to the following formula (see \cite[V.2.2]{FK})

 where $g_0$ is the genus of $X/\aut(X)$ and $n$ is the number of critical values of the quotient map $X\to X/\aut(X)$.
-Therefore we see that the zero differential is the unique invariant differential exactly when $X/\aut(X)$ has genus $0$ and the quotient map is ramified exactly over three points (since we always assume the genus of $X$ to be at least 2, the case $g_0=1,n=0$ is not allowed). \endproof
+Therefore we see that the zero differential is the unique invariant differential exactly when $X/\aut(X)$ has genus $0$ and the quotient map is ramified exactly over three points (since we always assume the genus of $X$ to be at least 2, the case $g_0=1,n=0$ is not allowed). \end{proof}

+\begin{remark} To get an intuition about the dimension computation in the previous proof, it is worth noticing that, from a Teichm\"uller-theoretic point of view, the Schwarzian parametrization provides an identification between $\mathcal P (X)$ and the cotangent space to Teichm\"uller space at $X$.
+The space of relatively Hurwitz projective structures corresponds to the cotangent space at $X$ to the locus of fixed points for the action of $\aut(X)$ on Teichm\"uller space, which is a copy of the deformation space for the quotient orbifold $X/ \aut(X)$. \end{remark}

+By the above theorem this means that complex projective structures which have strictly more projective automorphisms than any proper deformations are precisely Fuchsian uniformizations of Galois Bely\u{\i} curves.
+In particular we obtain the following.